-In order to quantify the stability and reproducibility of the ion source, the proton cut-off energy has been extracted from the reconstructed proton spectra, shown in Figure 5(c), where the individual markers represent the cut-off energy for each individual irradiation, and the straight line depicts the 20point moving average of the data.
-As can be seen, the points are distributed around a mean cut-off energy of 0.82 MeV, with a dispersion given by the standard deviation of 0.12 MeV, representing approximately 15% of relative dispersion.
-Although these values support the high reproducibility and stability of the long-term operation of the target wheel and proton source, the dispersion is larger than what would be expected considering the measured reproducibility of the target positioning on the focal plane.
-However, it should be noted that this variability is identical to that found from the irradiation of manually aligned targets under identical experimental conditions.
-In particular, an average energy of approximately 0.7 MeV and standard deviation of 0.1 MeV were measured from the irradiation of 70 targets, leading to a 15% dispersion (see Supplemental Material for further details).
+In order to quantify the stability and reproducibility of the ion source, the proton cut-off energy has been extracted from the reconstructed proton spectra, shown in Fig. 5(c), where the individual markers represent the cut-off energy for each individual irradiation, and the straight line depicts the 20-point moving average of the data.
+As it can be seen, the points are distributed around a mean cut-off energy of 0.82 MeV, with a dispersion given by the standard deviation of $0.12 \,\mathrm{MeV}$ , representing a $\sim 15\%$ of relative dispersion.
+Albeit these values support the high reproducibility and stability of the long-term operation of the target wheel and proton source, the dispersion is larger than what would be expected considering the measured reproducibility of the target positioning on the focal plane. should be noted that this variability is identical to that found from the irradiation of manually aligned targets under identical experimental conditions.
+In particular, an average energy of ${\sim}0.7\,\mathrm{MeV}$ and standard deviation of $0.1\,\mathrm{MeV}$ were measured from the irradiation of 70 targets, leading to a 15% dispersion (see Supplemental Material for further details).
 Therefore, we conclude that the fluctuations of the ion spectra and cut-off energy arose from differences during the laser-plasma interaction.
-Considering that the different parameters of the laser, such as energy, pointing and spatial phase, were not stabilized, the evolution of these parameters could be partially responsible for the observed variability of the ion spectra.
-Furthermore, the continuous irradiation of the laser results in the heating of the different optical elements along the beamline, which has been shown to rapidly affect the alignment and behaviour of the laser, in turn degrading the stability of the proton beam[22].
+Considering that the different parameters of the laser, such as energy, pointing, and spatial phase, were not stabilised, the evolution of these parameters could be partially responsible of the observed variability of the ion spectra.
+Furthermore, the continuous irradiation of the laser results in the heating of the different optical elements along the beamline, which has been shown to rapidly affect the alignment and behaviour of the laser, in turn degrading the stability of the proton beam [22].